amigne/ZosTeroPs/README.md

 * v0.0.4 (under development)
   * Getting rid of table for forms
   * Configuration parameter table does not overflow the screen anymore
+  * Addition of a confirmation request before deleting a configuration parameter table
+  * Minor fixes and corrections
 * v0.0.3 (February 25th, 2021)
   * Addition of Edit and Delete buttons on the Detail views
   * Add of URL on ZTP script, configuration, and firmware Detail views